tkoletsky1973/YieldLoop/docs/business_plan/11_OPERATIONS_AND_EXECUTION_PLAN.md

 - Do not create ongoing compensation relationships

 The referral program does not function as a growth engine and does not influence operational priorities, execution logic, or system behavior.

+---

+## 11.5 Financial Authority and Spend Controls

+Financial decisions are governed by budget categories and milestone-based spending rather than discretionary allocation.

+Use of funds is constrained to approved budget categories as defined in Section 14.
+Material deviations, reallocation between categories, or unplanned expenditures require founder review and approval.

+This structure ensures that financial decisions do not compromise system integrity, security priorities, or legal posture.